vmt/udis86/docs/manual/libudis86.rst

 Inspect Prefixes
 ----------------

-Prefix bytes that affect the disassembly of the instruction are availabe in the following fields, each of which corressponds to a particular type or class of prefixes.
+Prefix bytes that affect the disassembly of the instruction are available in the following fields, each of which corresponds to a particular type or class of prefixes.

 .. c:member:: uint8_t ud_t.pfx_rex